-Cash flow from operations measures the generation of cash flow corresponding to operations and is calculated as: EBITDA +/-Changes in working capital + Collection of dividends + Collection / - payment of income tax + Other collections / - payments relating to operating activities.
+Cash flow from operations measures the generation of cash flow corresponding to operations and is calculated as: EBITDA +/-changes in working capital + collection of dividends + collection / - payment of income tax + other collections / - payments relating to operating activities.
+For its usefulness and to show how cash flow evolves between periods by isolating changes in working capital, Cash flow from operations can be presented excluding working capital (Cash flow from operations "ex working capital" or "OCF exWC".